Search

 Source USDA

-Unlike coconut milk, coconut water is naturally low in calories with almost no fat.
-It also contains caffeic acid, which has been shown to have antioxidant properties that help protect cells from damage.
+• Unlike coconut milk, coconut water is naturally low in calories and almost fat-free.
+It also contains caffeic acid, which has been shown to have antioxidant properties.

-Lightly infused with pandan (an ayurvedic leaf used in traditional medicine), this coconut water agar-agar isn’t just aromatic, it may also carry some of its anti-inflammatory benefits!
+• Lightly infused with pandan, a fragrant leaf traditionally used in Southeast Asian cooking and ancient remedies, this coconut water agar-agar isn’t just aromatic, it may also have anti-inflammatory properties.

-Compared to most commercial jellies packed with artificial flavoring and coloring, this coconut jelly is a healthier option if you’re looking for something light, refreshing, and soothing.
+• Compared to most commercial jellies packed with artificial flavoring and coloring, this coconut jelly is a healthier option if you’re looking for a naturally light dessert that is refreshing and soothing.

 Pouring coconut water jelly in a coconut shell